cloudfoundry/korifi/README.helm.md

   - `replicas` (_Integer_): Number of replicas.
   - `resources` (_Object_): The [`ResourceRequirements`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#resourcerequirements-v1-core) for the `kpack-image-builder`.
   - `image` (_String_): Reference to the `kpack-image-builder` container image.
   - `dropletRepositoryPrefix` (_String_): Prefix of the container image repository where droplets will be stored.
+For DockerHub, this should be `index.docker.io/<username>`.
   - `clusterBuilderName` (_String_): The name of the `ClusterBuilder` Kpack has been configured with.
 Leave blank to let `kpack-image-builder` create an example `ClusterBuilder`.
   - `builderRepository` (_String_): Container image repository to store the `ClusterBuilder` image.
 Required when `clusterBuilderName` is not provided.
 * `statefulset-runner`: